-The Subir & Malini Chowdhury Center for Bangladesh Studies at UC Berkeley celebrate International Women's Day with talks by Monira Rahman, Executive Director, of the Acid Survivors Foundation (ASF), which provides support services to women, men and children who have been attacked with acid or petrol in Bangladesh and Anika Rahman, Bangladeshi-American lawyer and former President and CEO of Ms. Foundation for Women.
+The Subir & Malini Chowdhury Center for Bangladesh Studies at UC Berkeley celebrate International Women's Day with talks by Monira Rahman, Former Executive Director of the Acid Survivors Foundation (ASF), which provides support services to women, men and children who have been attacked with acid or petrol in Bangladesh and Anika Rahman, Bangladeshi-American lawyer and former President and CEO of Ms. Foundation for Women.

 - Anika Rahman: Women - A Bold Force for Empowerment and Change

 - Monira Rahman: From Victim to Change Agent - Experiential Learning from the Acid Survivors